JosuaKrause/redipy/README.md

 - implement more redis functions
 - `redipy.sql`: A backend that provides the Redis functionality via SQL on traditional database systems, such as SQLite, PostgreSQL, or MySQL.
-- switch_backend: dynamically switch backends at runtime which (potentially) migrates data to the new backend
+- switch_backend: dynamically switch backends at runtime which migrates data to the new backend
-- documentation

 ## License
 `redipy` is licensed under the [Apache License (Version 2.0)](LICENSE).